OC is a world leader when it comes to those convivial smorgasbords of cool known as food halls. Check out six top Orange County food halls.

-Opening presently is Trade Marketplace in Irvine—a block from John Wayne Airport—presents nine vendors, notably all-new concepts from some of the county’s most iconic foodie entrepreneurs: Andrew Gruel of Slapfish (six locations), Andy Nguyen of Afters Ice Cream (nine locations) and Hop Phan and Viet Tran of 4th Street Market’s Dos Chinos and Sit Low Pho.
+Opening presently is Trade Food Hall, previously Trade Marketplace, in Irvine—a block from John Wayne Airport—presents nine vendors, notably all-new concepts from some of the county’s most iconic foodie entrepreneurs: Andrew Gruel of Slapfish (six locations), Andy Nguyen of Afters Ice Cream (nine locations) and Hop Phan and Viet Tran of 4th Street Market’s Dos Chinos and Sit Low Pho.

 M-Th 8 a.m.-9 p.m., F-Su 8 a.m.-10 p.m.
 2222 Michelson Dr., Irvine. tradefoodhall.com